Mary's life had never been what she had hoped

 Mary is employed as a censor working in one of HM High Security women's prisons.
 Her job is to read incoming and outgoing personal mail between prisoners and their loved ones.
 She also has to listen in to their personal phone conversations.
 After five years of this she is, naturally, stressed.
 As the story starts, she is about to give in her notice, but at last good things start to happen to her. 🙂

-Then, slowly something developed that made her have to bite the bullet and decide to leave.
+Then, slowly something developed that made her bite the bullet and decide to leave.
 She knew she would never get a social life while she worked there.
 No one wanted to go out with someone who worked in a prison - or so she thought...

 SEE IF YOU LIKE IT BEFORE YOU BUY